 Structure and Format

-- All contact information is displayed at the top of the page, the name is bold or uses a larger font, and the other contact information should be easy to read.
-This section should be placed above the header.
+- All of your contact information is displayed at the top of the page, your name is bold or uses a larger font, and the other contact information should be easy to read.
+This section should be placed above in the top header.